mbadillae/engineer-assignment/README.md

 https://localhost:5001/health

 The Test Project createa was more a concept, because a lot of scenarios are missing here.
 I just created the basic scenarios.
+Also, there is a folder named "Mock", inside this folder you can find the objects to mock other class, the idea is to avoid write the same code multiple times and initialize it easily.

 ## How to run the API?
 I developed all the project using Visual Studio Code, for that reason I will explain how to do it with it(yoou can do it by command line)